Ewan Mackinlay

 Ewan Mackinlay (born 18 July 2003) is an Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League (AFL).

 Pre-AFL career

 Mackinlay played for the Murray Bushrangers in the Talent League.
 Going undrafted, he played some games for Essendon in the VFL before joining the Lavington Panthers in the Ovens & Murray League in 2023.

 After coming runner-up in Lavington's best and fairest Mackinlay signed with North Adelaide in the SANFL.

 AFL career

 Mackinlay was selected by Port Adelaide with pick 11 of the 2025 mid-season rookie draft.
-He made his debut in round 24 of the 2025 AFL season and kicked a goal.
+He made his debut in round 24 of the 2025 AFL season, kicking a goal in his first match.

+Statistics

+Updated to the end of round 22, 2026.